rcsb/ciftools-java/README.md

 Handling gzipped files slows down parsing in most cases.
 The reduced files are either native MMTF files or contain a similar selection of
 CIF categories (i.e. they provide primarily atomic coordinates).

-Parsing times were measured on a 3.2 GHz Intel Core i7 machine with 16 GB RAM and a SSD.
-Executed using a single thread.
-Performance was measured by JMH using 1 fork, 5 warm-up, and 10 measurement iterations.

 ## Contributions & Related Projects
 - [molstar/ciftools](https://github.com/molstar/ciftools) a TypeScript/JavaScript implementation